callicles/callicles.github.io/about.md

 title: "Hi !"
 ---

-My name is Nicolas Joseph, I am a software engineer and a life long learner.
-The content on the web made me, it's time to give back.
+My name is Nicolas, I am a software engineer currently living in New York.

 Here are some projects I am working on or that I have worked on.